aarontabuchi/resume/README.md

 - Edge and Chrome are indistinguishable, presumably because they are both running Chromium.

 ### Font-sizing
+#### Problem
-Problem: My project had fractional font-sizes from doing 0.9rem with a root font-size of 16px, which calculates to 14.4px.
+My project had fractional font-sizes from doing 0.9rem with a root font-size of 16px, which calculates to 14.4px.
 The browsers would display different sizes with franctional/decimal sizes, so I changed all my font-sizes to calculate to whole pixel sizes.

+#### Learning
-Learning: Make sure that rem values calculate to whole pixel values if you want your design to be pixel perfect, otherwise fractional values are okay.
+Make sure that rem values calculate to whole pixel values if you want your design to be pixel perfect, otherwise fractional values are okay.
 Also, I could have used pixel instead of rem from the start, because I don't need my resume to be responsive to font-size.